mikecoj/MCDatepicker-docs/docs/design-principles.md

 The calendar is rendered when the very first instance gets created .

-Wen an instance gets active, MCDatepicker updates the calendar node based on the instance's options.
+Wen an instance gets active, MCDatepicker updates the calendar based on the instance's options.

 ## Multiple instances